Are you getting your beauty sleep?

 Beauty sleep is no myth.
-We really need it to look our best.
-Without it, there’s only so much the best concealer in the world can do (although I’m ever so grateful for my beloved Bobbi Brown concealers – they help a ton!).
+You really need it to look your best.
+Without it, there’s only so much the best concealer in the world can do.

 Here’s why and how to get all the beauty sleep you (and your skin) need:

 Let’s start with the boring science part.
 In humans, sleep is divided into two main phases: non-REM and REM sleep.

 The first phase, which occupies most of the early sleep night, is when your brain gets its well-deserved rest after all the frantic and intense work it did when you were awake.
 The second phase, REM or “deep” sleep, is when you dream.